-The University System of Georgia's Board of Regents sets tuition rates for each of the state's 35 public colleges and universities annually.
+Who sets the Institute's tuition rate?
+The University System of Georgia's Board of Regents sets tuition rates for each of the state's 28 public colleges and universities annually.

-A complete listing of tuition and mandatory fees can be found on this chart provided by the Georgia Tech Bursar's Office.
+How much are the new tuition and fees?
+A complete listing of tuition and mandatory fees can be found on the tuition and fees page.

+How will the money from the tuition increase be used?
 Tuition and fees provide funds for classroom and lab instruction as well as academic support services that exist outside the classroom.
 Examples of offices that provide academic support include advising, Professional Practice (co-op), International Education (study abroad), tutoring, and Student Affairs.
 Tuition does not go toward building construction, travel or athletic scholarships.

+Why is Georgia Tech's tuition more expensive than other state universities?
 Georgia Tech is a research institution.
 Degree programs in science and technology are space-intensive, equipment-intensive, and energy-intensive.
 These requirements are more costly compared to universities with different academic priorities.
 In addition, the expense associated with attracting and retaining premier faculty in science and engineering increases the cost of educating students who pursue a degree from Georgia Tech.

 - Advising at Tech: Meet with your advisor, a mentor, or a trusted faculty member at least once a semester to map out your goals and classes.
-Your advisor may also point you to some useful tutoring programs within your department.
+Your advisor may also point you to useful tutoring programs within your department.

 - Office of Minority Education: All students are welcome to take advantage of tutoring programs through OMED.